 - Push back mentality

 Whatever it is, there are always some people who are on the receiving end – such as co-workers, team members, spouses, family, friends and unfortunately also children.

 If you are someone who has anger management issues, you have to acknowledge it first before you can do anything about it.

 What makes you angry?
 In which situations has it happened before?

-- Someone says something specific to you (hot buttons that trigger something that happened in the past)?
+- Did someone say something specific to you (hot buttons that trigger something that happened in the past)?

-- People don’t do what you want them to do?
+- People didn’t do what you wanted them to do?

-- You work really hard but everything seems to work against you.
+- You worked really hard but everything seemed to work against you.

 Whatever it is, you have to find out.

 Viktor E. Frankl used to say, “Between stimulus and response there is a space.
 In that space is our power to choose our response.
 In our response lies our growth and our freedom.”